symfony/symfony-docs/reference/constraints/UniqueEntity.rst

 ============

 Validates that a particular field (or fields) in a Doctrine entity is (are) unique.
-This is commonly used, for example, to prevent a new user to register using an email address that already exists in the system.
+This is commonly used, for example, to prevent a new user from registering with an email address that already exists in the system.

 .. seealso::